 To this familiar kind of objection, there are two equally familiar responses.
 One is to concede the objection and maintain that MMR is true and justified in some metaethical frameworks, but not others: It is not an objective truth that any reasonable and well-informed person has reason to accept.
 This may seem to concede a great deal, but for someone who is a relativist through and through, or at least is a relativist about metaethical claims, this would be the only option.
 The other response is to contest the claim that there is parity of reasoning in the two cases.
 This would require showing that the dispute about the irresolvability of moral disagreements (a metaethical debate) can be rationally resolved in a way that fundamental moral disagreements (substantive normative debates) themselves cannot.
 For example, the metaethical debate might be rationally resolved in favor of the relativist, while the substantive normative debates cannot be resolved.

 It might be thought that MMR, with respect to truth-value, would have the result that a moral judgment such as “suicide is morally right” (S) could be both true and false—true when valid for one group and false when invalid for another.
-But this appears to be an untenable position: Nothing can be both true and false.
+But this appears to be an untenable position: most people would grant that nothing can be both true and false.
 Of course, some persons could be justified in affirming S and other persons justified in denying it, since the two groups could have different evidence.
 But it is another matter to say S is both true and false.

-The standard relativist response is to say that moral truth is relative in some sense.
-On this view, S is not true or false absolutely speaking, but it may be true-relative-to-X and false-relative-to-Y (where X and Y refer to different societies or moral frameworks, and their respective standards).
-This means that suicide is right for persons in X, but it is not right for persons in Y; and, the relativist may contend, there is no inconsistency in this conjunction properly understood.
+A standard relativist response is to say that moral truth is relative in some sense.
+On this view, S is not true or false absolutely speaking, but it may be true-relative-to-X and false-relative-to-Y (where X and Y refer to the moral codes of different societies).
+This means that suicide is right for persons in a society governed by X, but it is not right for persons in a society governed by Y; and, the relativist may contend, there is no inconsistency in this conjunction properly understood.

-Once this position is taken, another objection arises.
-Relativism usually presents itself as an interpretation of moral disagreements: It is said to be the best explanation of rationally irresolvable moral disagreements.
+Such relativist formulations may also give rise to a related and very common objection.
+Relativism often presents itself as an interpretation of moral disagreements: It is said to be the best explanation of rationally irresolvable or faultless moral disagreements.
 However, once moral truth is regarded as relative, the disagreements seem to disappear.
-For example, someone in X who affirms S is saying suicide is right for persons in X, while someone in Y who denies S is saying suicide is not right for persons in Y. It might well be that they are both correct and hence that they are not disagreeing with one another (rather as two people in different places might both be correct when one says the sun is shining and the other says it is not, or as two people in different countries may both be correct when one says something is illegal and the other says it is not).
+For example, someone accepting X who affirms S is saying suicide is right for persons accepting X, while someone accepting Y who denies S is saying suicide is not right for persons accepting Y. It might well be that they are both correct and hence that they are not disagreeing with one another (rather as two people in different places might both be correct when one says the sun is shining and the other says it is not, or as two people in different countries may both be correct when one says something is illegal and the other says it is not).
 The relativist explanation dissolves the disagreement.
 But, then, why did it appear as a disagreement in the first place?
-An objectivist might say this is because people assume that moral truth is absolute rather than relative.
+An objectivist might say this is because people thinking this assume that moral truth is absolute rather than relative.
 If this were correct, the relativist could not maintain that MMR captures what people already believe.
 The contention would have to be that they should believe it, and the argument for relativism would have to be formulated in those terms.
 For example, the relativist might contend that MMR is the most plausible position to adopt insofar as moral judgments often give practically conflicting directives and neither judgment can be shown to be rationally superior to the other.

-A common objection, though probably more so outside philosophy than within it, is that MMR cannot account for the fact that some practices such as the holocaust in Germany or slavery in the United States are obviously objectively wrong.
+Another common objection, though probably more so outside philosophy than within it, is that MMR cannot account for the fact that some practices such as the holocaust in Germany or slavery in the United States are obviously objectively wrong.
 This point is usually expressed in a tone of outrage, often with the suggestion that relativists pose a threat to civilized society (or something of this sort).
 Proponents of MMR might respond that this simply begs the question, and in one sense they are right.
 However, this objection might reflect a more sophisticated epistemology, for example, that we have more reason to accept these objectivist intuitions than we have to accept any argument put forward in favor of MMR.
 This would bring us back to the arguments of the last section.
-Another relativist response would be to say that the practices in question, though widely accepted, were wrong according to the fundamental standards of the societies.
+Another relativist response would be to say that the practices in question, though widely accepted, were wrong according to the fundamental standards of the societies (for example, there were arguments against slavery presented in the United States prior to the Civil War).
 This would not show that the practices are objectively wrong, but it might mitigate the force of the critique.
 However, though this response may be plausible in some cases, it is not obvious that it always would be convincing.

-This last response brings out the fact that the proponent of MMR needs an account of relative truth.
-To say that S is true-relative-to-X presumably means more than that the people in X accept S. For example, we ordinarily suppose that truths can be undiscovered or that people can make mistakes about them.
-As just noted, a moral relativist could make sense of this by supposing that a set of fundamental standards are authoritative for people in X: What is morally true-relative-to-X is whatever these standards would actually warrant.
-By this criterion, there could be moral truths that are unknown to people in X, or they could be mistaken in thinking something is a moral truth.
-On this approach, however, an explanation is needed of why some standards are authoritative for people in a society.
+This last response brings out the fact that a proponent of MMR needs a clear specification of that to which truth is relative.
+For example, if S is true-relative-to the moral code of a society, does this mean it is true-relative-to what people in the society think the moral code says or to what the fundamental standards of the moral code actually imply?
+These might not be the same.
+It is often supposed that truths can be undiscovered or that people can make mistakes about them.
+As just noted, a moral relativist could make sense of this by supposing that it is the fundamental standards of a moral code that are authoritative for people in a society that accepts that code.
+Hence, what is morally true-relative-to the moral code of a society is whatever the fundamental standards of the code would actually warrant.
+By this criterion, there could be moral truths that are unknown to people in the society that accepts the code, or these people could be mistaken in thinking something is a moral truth.

 Various answers may be given to these questions.
 For example, it may be said that the standards that are authoritative in a society are those that reasonable and well-informed members of the society would generally accept.
 This might seem to provide a basis for normative authority.
 However, if this approach were taken, it may be asked why that authority rests only on reasonable and well-informed members of the society.
 Why not a wider group?
 Why not all reasonable and well-informed persons?